leightonlevering/d/Install-TagLab.md

 * If PyQt not work properly under WIndows (e.g. import problems when TagLab is launched) perhaps the Microsoft Visual C++ Redistributable is not installed on your machine.
 Download and install it using this [link](https://aka.ms/vs/17/release/vc_redist.x64.exe) .

+* Note that, starting from the release of 8th of March 2023, Python 3.7 is no more supported.